Work at Pickerington Public Library

 • Work is performed primarily in a general office environment.

-• Requires availability for extended hours, as needed, and periodic attendance at events or
+• Requires availability for extended hours, as needed, and periodic attendance at events or meetings.

 • Ability to regain focus with frequent interruptions and distractions.